matplotlib/matplotlib/doc/devel/development_setup.rst

 true for ``*.py`` files.
 If you change the C-extension source (which might also happen if you change branches) you will have to re-run ``python -m pip install -ve .``

+If the installation is not working, please consult the :ref:`troubleshooting guide <troubleshooting-faq>`.
+If the guide does not offer a solution, please reach out via `chat <https://gitter.im/matplotlib/matplotlib>`_ or :ref:`open an issue <submitting-a-bug-report>`.

 Verify the Installation
 =======================